 Alexander was born at Linton, VIC on the 28th of May 1895 to Alexander MacKenzie Tyers and Mary Jane Johnston.

-Alexander was a civil engineer and surveyor - he was also a Second Lieutenant(2) with the 65th Battalion - and gave his address as Moonee Ponds, VIC when he enlisted on the in the AIF, 4th Squadron, Australian Flying Corps, aged 21½.
+Alexander was a civil engineer, a surveyor and Bacchus Marsh Shire Secretary(2) - he was also a Second Lieutenant(3) with the 65th Battalion - and gave his address as Moonee Ponds, VIC when he enlisted on the in the AIF, 4th Squadron, Australian Flying Corps, aged 21½.
 He embarked on the 17th of January 1917 aboard the RMS Omrah and disembarked at Plymouth, England in late March.

 The 4th Squadron, Australian Flying Corps (AFC) was designated the 71st Australian Squadron, Royal Flying Corps (RFC) when they arrived in England in late March 1917 and sent for training to Castle Bromwich, near Birmingham.
 In April he was sent to the 41st Reserve Squadron for instruction and then to the 45th Training Squadron.
 Alexander was sent to administration headquarters, London in November and then to the AFC Depot before he embarked for home in January 1918 aboard the Osterly - mild epilepsy - and his appointment terminated in May.

 In September 1918 Alexander transferred from the 65th Battalion to the M.U.R. with seniority as from date of transfer.
 He transferred to the 59th Battalion in 1920 and then to the R. of O. - Australian Army Reserve (Reserve of Officers) - in 1922.
 He was again with the 59th Battalion in 1926 and back to the R. of O. in 1929.
 He was appointed Captain in 1940.
 Alexander enlisted in the Australian Army in October 1942 - VX112165 - and was discharged in November 1945 with the rank of Major.